numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

- * quantitative, ideally with a ratio scale (opposed to interval or ordinal scale)  and with a wide variation (i.e., for example, with typical values ranging not only between 0.98 and 1.0)
+ * quantitative, ideally with a ratio scale (opposed to interval or ordinal scale)  and with a wide variation (i.e., for example, with typical values ranging not only between 0.98 and 1.0) [#]_
  * well-interpretable, in particular by having a meaning and semantics attached to the numbers
  * relevant and meaningful with respect to the "real world"
  * as simple as possible.

-For these reasons we measure **runtime** to reach a target function value, that is the number of function evaluations needed to reach a target function value denoted as fixed-target scenario in the following.
+For these reasons we measure **runtime** to reach a target value, that is the number of function evaluations needed to reach a quality indicator target value denoted as fixed-target scenario in the following.

+.. [#] The transformation :math:`x\mapsto\log(1-x)` can alleviate the problem
+  in this case, given it actually zooms in mostly on relevant values.

 .. _sec:verthori:

 Fixed-Cost versus Fixed-Target Scenario
 ----------------------------------------

+.. for collecting data and making measurements from experiments:

-Starting from some convergence graphs we can use two different approaches for collecting data and making measurements from
+Starting from some convergence graphs which plot the quality indicator (to be minimized) against the number of function evaluations, we have two different approaches to measure performance.
-experiments:

-* On the one hand we can fix a cost, that is a number of function evaluations and collect the function values reached.
+  * On the one hand we can fix a cost, that is a budget of function evaluations, and collect the function values reached.
 This is referred to as **fixed-cost scenario** and corresponds to vertical cuts.
 Fixing search costs can be pictured as drawing a vertical line on the convergence graphs (see Figure :ref:`fig:HorizontalvsVertical` where the line is depicted in red).

   * On the other hand we can fix a target and measure the number of function evaluations to reach this target.
 This is referred to as **fixed-target scenario** and corresponds to horizontal cuts.
 Fixing a target can be pictured as drawing a horizontal line in the convergence graphs (Figure :ref:`fig:HorizontalvsVertical` where the line is depicted in blue).

 .. _fig:HorizontalvsVertical: